JWeel/CasualCombat/PROCESS.md

 * Design problem: How to handle "database" of Moves, Foes, Items, etc.
 * Design choice: ??
 * Implemented Parcelable for PlayerCharacter, added new creation mechanics to main page
+* Creation now persists to new activity, added dialog to name player character
+* Design problem: How to store player character (SharedPreferences) ?
+* Design choice: Bundle or serializable?

 Day 8: